timothycdc/tchungblog/exampleSite/content/blog/cs50ai-chapter-1-knowledge.md

 a ⊨ b

-Entailment means, in every model where sentence a is true, sentence b is also true.
+Entailment means that in every model where sentence a is true, sentence b is also true.
 This is useful for asking questions to an algorithm and seeing if it is true – if we feed it in (a) our knowledge base of rules, we can ask it a question in (b).

 > P: It is raining
 >